schauveau/lesyd/configuration.md

   ac_charging_levels: [300, 500, 700, 900, 1100]
   ```

-- `loglevel`
-  - Set the logging level for the whole application.
-The level can also be set for each device.
-  - Allowed values are `debug`, `info`, `warning`, `error` and `critical`
-  - The default is to reuse the global `loglevel`.

-- `state_refresh`
+- `state_refresh INTEGER`
   - Specify after how many seconds, the state shall be re-published if it did not change.
   - The allowed range is `[3,60]`
   - The default is 30

-- `input_refresh`
+- `input_refresh INTEGER`
   - Specify the delay in seconds between two queries of the device input registers.
   - The allowed range is `[3,60]`
   - The default is 6
   - Using a low value will increase the update frequency of most state fields.

-- `holding_refresh`
+- `holding_refresh INTEGER`
   - Specify the delay in seconds between two queries of the device holding registers.
   - The allowed range is `[3,60]`
   - The default is 30
   - In practice, that setting should only affect the update frequency of:
      - `ac_silent_charging` if it was modified from another source (e.g. the official BrightEMS application)

-- `extension1` and `extension2`
+- `extension1 BOOLEAN`
-  - a boolean value to indicate if the 1st or 2nd extension battery is present.
+  - a boolean value to indicate if the 1st extension battery is present.
-  - if false thenv all fields related to that extension battery will be removed from the published state.
+  - if false then all fields related to that extension battery will be removed from the published state.
-  - default is False
+  - default is false

+- `extension2 BOOLEAN`
+  - Same as `extension1` but for the 2nd extension battery